Date of Award:

 The results of the study indicated that each of the four analyses provides information that would enhance intervention planning.
 The results demonstrated that the subjects appeared to benefit more from some of the analyses than others.
 Each subject scored differently on the whole analysis.
 This was not predictable from the former testing results available for the subjects.
 Therefore, it seems essential that a comprehensive speech analysis be provided for preschool children who have cleft palates and are at risk of articulation and phonological delay.

 Rasmussen, Michelle G., "The Assessment of Articulation and Phonological Skills in Preschool Cleft Palate Children" (2015).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4009.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .